Summary

 Choose a request method:

-Headers provide additional request details, such as content type or authorization.
+Headers let you include extra details in your request, such as content type or authorization.

 Headers are optional and turned off by default.

-The request body contains data sent to the external API.
+The request body is where you include the data sent to the external API.

 The body is optional and turned off by default.

-Define test variables manually to simulate API responses during setup.
+Define test variables manually to simulate API responses while setting up your webhook.

-Click Test the Request to verify if the API call works correctly.
+Click Test the request to check if the API call works as expected.

-You can store responses from the API into variables or custom attributes.
+You can capture values from the API response and store them in variables or custom attributes.

-If the API returns a JSON response with key-value pairs, you can extract and store specific values.
-Example: Storing
+If the API returns JSON with key-value pairs, you can extract and save specific values.

 Storing Values Inside an Object